‘2 Minute Noodles- To eat or not’?

 Do not force them to eat the staple – roti, chawal or sabzi.

-asic food components by giving it in other interesting forms like may be a double cheese pizza with veggies on a wheat base or green leafy vegetables kneaded in the poori dough!
+Meet the requirement of basic food components by giving it in other interesting forms like may be a double cheese pizza with veggies on a wheat base or green leafy vegetables kneaded in the poori dough!

 Rest assured, 80% of kids are picky eaters but then gradually as they grow, their diet and eating habits improve.